 The Fall of Christian Education

 I suppose many will read that and think it overly harsh.
-If you’ve listened to Rod, you’ll know he doesn’t pull punches, yet has a great sense of humor.basic 2nd-grade objectives and curriculum from Scholastic:
+If you’ve listened to Rod, you’ll know he doesn’t pull punches, yet has a great sense of humor.4 Humor or not, I think it gets us started on the conversation.
+I pulled a basic 2nd-grade objectives and curriculum from Scholastic:

 - - Identify main ideas and supporting details